CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Experiments

 The ablation analysis reveals that tracking rewards are crucial.
-Removing the velocity tracking reward leads to a significant stability performance drop (BSR -3.19\%, VTE +0.41 m/s); the steering tracking reward follows a similar pattern.
+Removing the velocity tracking reward leads to a significant stability performance drop (BSR -3.19\%, VTE +0.41 m/s); the heading tracking reward follows a similar pattern.
 Interestingly, removing the survival reward and action penalty slightly improves the BSR, suggesting a potential conservative bias.
-Finally, the absence of the rate penalty harms control smoothness, increasing both STE and VTE.
+Finally, the absence of the rate penalty harms control smoothness, increasing both HTE and VTE.